xtendui/xtendui/src/gatsby/markdown/components/addons/navigation/multilevel.md

 | For aria purpose use `<nav></nav>`.

 [[notePrimary]]
-| This addon uses [toggle](/components/core/toggle).
-Visit the component page to import javascript and customize.
+| This addon uses [toggle](/components/core/toggle) see documentation to import javascript and customize.

 <demo>
   <demovanilla src="vanilla/components/addons/navigation/multilevel">